 In this case, the news of a huge discount of 93% on the Samsung Galaxy Note 5 was circulated on social media last week.
 According to the offer, the Samsung Galaxy Note 5 was offered for just Rs.
 899 but do you know what happens once you click on the news?

 Now let’s consider that despite the warning you went clicking through, it will take you to next browser window where the picture of the phone is displayed and its features such as a 4 GB RAM and 32GB ROM are also mentioned.
 Below the picture, the ‘seller’ claims that there is a discount of `45,901 and if the customer places an order within one hour and 34 minutes, then he/she would get a home delivery the very next day.

 However, when the ‘Buy Now’ button is clicked, you’re taken to a page that requires you to share the message with eight other people and claims to do so because, “To prevent users from ordering more than one item, we need to verify you”.
-The page does not even allow you to type in the delivery address until the message are shared.
+The page does not even allow you to type in the delivery address until the message is shared.
 Funnily enough, when the same link from the mobile was typed in a computer, a beaming red alert said that there had been a ‘Web Forgery’.
 The alert said that web forgeries are designed to trick users into revealing personal or financial information.
 The message also warned users that entering any information on the page would result in theft or fraud.

 Even if you trust a message and want to share it with your friends, it’s essential to find out if the link is even legitimate before you share.
 Try it out from another computer or phone before moving on to the next step.

-This is not the single case of such types of frauds that appears on the social media but your prudence might save you from the probable fraud.
+This is not the single case of such types of frauds that appears on social media but your prudence might save you from the probable fraud.
 Please take the help of others or read the Google it before you get into the trap of any internet fraud.